ART 3209 (LUOA), ARTS 209 (LUO): Art as Communication

 Art Analysis Worksheet: Part One Assignment

 The Art Analysis Worksheet: Part One Assignment will walk the student through the analysis of the content of the artwork.
 The student will choose an artwork from the provided list of approved art pieces.
 Using the Art Analysis Worksheet: Part One Template, the student will utilize visual literacy skills to analyze the art piece.
-The student must embed an image of the chosen art piece and write all responses within the provided template.
+The student must embed an image of the chosen art piece, label it in current MLA format, and write all responses within the provided template.
 The student will upload the completed template into Canvas.

 Art Analysis Worksheet: Part Two Assignment